muziejus/novel-maps-of-ny-2017/README.md

 A new version of `mmd` is required, because functionality like `html footer` is a recent addition.

+`post-mmd-process.sh` is a shell script that adds a little more post-processing to the tex file, like suppressing section numbering and cleaning up MultiMarkdown’s best guess at how to handle slashes.

 `xelatex` is [XeLaTeX](https://en.wikipedia.org/wiki/XeTeX).
 It is installed as part of [TeX Live](https://www.tug.org/texlive/) and/or